nicotine-plus/nicotine-plus/doc/PACKAGING.md

 ```

-### Windows
+## Windows

-GitHub Actions currently builds Nicotine+ installers for Windows, but the following information may be useful if you want to generate an installer on your own Windows machine.
+GitHub Actions currently builds Nicotine+ installers for Windows.
+However, the following instructions may be useful if you wish to generate an installer on your own machine.

-#### Building a frozen application via PyInstaller
+### Building a Frozen Application via PyInstaller

-First, follow the instructions on installing MSYS2: [https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-logo-windows](https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-logo-windows)
+Follow the instructions on installing MSYS2: [https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-logo-windows](https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-logo-windows)

-Then, clone the Nicotine+ git repository:
+Clone the `nicotine-plus` git repository:

 ```console
 pacman -S git